 We hope you have enjoyed these past three weeks of Nunn Design tutorials.
 This tutorial is the third in our series.
 To see the other tutorials in this series, visit our other blog posts!

-- How to Create Sculpted Crystal Clay with Colorized Resin
+- How to Create Sculpted Epoxy Clay with Colorized Resin

-- How to Create Sculpted Crystal Clay with Gilding Flakes
+- How to Create Sculpted Epoxy Clay with Gilding Flakes

 As your skill levels start to include some of the foundational classes that we cover here at Nunn Design, your imagination will start to be open to explore the possibilities.